pedrada88/rwe/README.md

 }

 ```
-If you use [FastText](https://github.com/facebookresearch/fastText) or [Relative](https://github.com/pedrada88/relative), please also cite its corresponding paper.
+If you use [FastText](https://github.com/facebookresearch/fastText) or [Relative](https://github.com/pedrada88/relative), please also cite their corresponding paper/s.

 License
 -------